ARTST-120FR Drawing I: 'Form, Structure, and Space'

 This course will introduce basic mold-making practices in relief casting, multi-part plaster mold building, life casting, vacuum forming, and more.
 These molds will then be used to mass produce objects in wax, plaster, concrete, pewter, and glass, as well as non-traditional materials like candy.
 Throughout this initial skill-building portion of the course, students will work closely with partnering institutions on campus (such as the Botanical Gardens and the Williston Library) to propose, fabricate, and ultimately install large-scale installations of their cast objects.

-ARTST-280CP Topics in Studio Art: 'Creative Process'
+ARTST-280CP Topics in Art Studio: 'Creative Process'

 This is a space where students can explore their own creative impulses, develop ideas, and generate material.
 Here, we will stretch beyond the boundaries of any particular creative practice as it may be defined within disciplinary limits.
 We will engage in contemplative practices while using writing, movement, theater games, and time-based media in order to germinate seeds for projects -- projects we might explore further and possibly complete either within or beyond the bounds of the class itself.
 More importantly, we will begin to identify our own inner rhythms as makers, create patterns that support our creative process, and develop the capacity to listen deeply to what speaks to us.
 We will turn to makers and writers of all kinds for inspiration and guidance as we develop a vocabulary for process, including but not limited to: Judi Bari, Lynda Barry, CA Conrad, Louise Erdrich, Jozen Tamori Gibson, Alexis Pauline Gumbs, Bernadette Mayer, Dori Midnight, Pauline Oliveros, Yoko Ono & Rainer Maria Rilke.

-ARTST-280EP Topics in Studio Art: 'Experimental Painting'
+ARTST-280EP Topics in Art Studio: 'Experimental Painting and Drawing'

-ARTST-280PS Topics in Studio Art: 'Post-Studio Sculpture'
+ARTST-280PS Topics in Art Studio: 'Post-Studio Sculpture'

 Since the 1970s, artists have been exploring ways to leave their studios in order to engage in the act of making art directly in the world.
 Through research, readings, discussions, writing assignments, and creative projects this course will investigate the artists and artworks that have moved beyond traditional studio practice to interrupt, intervene, and engage with site, community, and environment.
 Students will work with a wide range of everyday materials to generate projects that address issues particular to contemporary sculpture while solving a set of conceptual problems.